msu-language-acquisition-lab/msu-language-acquisition-lab.github.io/_posts/2024-09-02-jingying-GALA.md

     - poster

 ---
-Jingying is presenting a poster *Children do not have different verb representations from adults: Non- culminating incremental theme predicates in Mandarin-speaking children* at [GALA](https://galalisbon2024.fcsh.unl.pt/) (Generative Approaches to Language Acquisition) being held in Lisbon, Portugal, September 12–14, 2024.
+Jingying Xu is presenting a poster *Children do not have different verb representations from adults: Non- culminating incremental theme predicates in Mandarin-speaking children* at [GALA](https://galalisbon2024.fcsh.unl.pt/) (Generative Approaches to Language Acquisition) being held in Lisbon, Portugal, September 12–14, 2024.